 North Sonoma Coast: The Wild Side of Wine Country

-Despite the fog and Lack of Cell service, this area is full of Surprises
+Despite the fog and Lack of Cell service, North Sonoma is Full of Surprises

 By Kurt Jacobson

 Exploring the North Sonoma Coast of California is one of my favorite things to do while visiting the state.
-This less visited part of Sonoma County has much to offer those willing to brave fog, narrow winding roads and lack of cell phone coverage.
+This less-visited part of Sonoma County has much to offer those willing to brave the fog, narrow winding roads, and lack of cell phone coverage.

 Destiny reared its head in the form of an invitation to attend a 2 ½ day photography course in Sea Ranch, just south of Gualala.
 I’d been itching to see this part of the North Sonoma coast and signed up right away.

 The drive from San Francisco would provide many fun stops before arrival in a vacation home called Abalone Bay at Sea Ranch.

 I had volunteered to cook some of the meals and would need to pick up provisions.
 This was a perfect opportunity to find some of the region’s best food and wine.

 Sunday traffic was light as I made my way through the streets of San Francisco headed for the Golden Gate Bridge.
 The massive red towers of the famous bridge were half eaten up by the ubiquitous fog rolling in from the Pacific Ocean as I drove on to Sausalito for lunch.
 In Sausalito, I eschewed web-based travel guides for restaurant recommendations.